JohannisK/CloudContractsWorkshop/README.md

 -*pom.xml* contains some extra dependencies for the frontend.
 Regarding the microservice it's important to notice `spring-cloud-starter-eureka` and `spring-cloud-starter-ribbon`.<br>
 -*FrontendApplication* is the main class, notice our RestTemplate is `@LoadBalanced` which implements clientside loadbalancing to the services listed by the Eureka Server.

 You should have an understanding of this microservice architecture now.
-If you don't please do the following workshop by JDriven: [https://bitbucket.org/jdriven/spring-cloud-workshop]()
+For a more in-depth look into microservices, check out this [JDriven Spring cloud workshop](https://bitbucket.org/jdriven/spring-cloud-workshop).
-The modules in this project are a simplified version of the spring cloud workshop.
+The modules in this project are a simplified version of the spring cloud workshop's.

 ### About Cloud Contracts
 Cloud Contracts is an implementation for Spring of Consumer Driven Testing.
 The mechanism provides a way for the consumer of an API to define tests.
 The idea behind the mechanism is that the consumer of an API creates a test suite for the subset of endpoints, and the subset of data the api is actually using.
 These tests should also be available at the api producer side and be part of the build process.
 When a producer changes the API the build should fail when consumer test fail, preventing failure in clients.
-Based on the consumer contract the consumer can generate stubs to be used in it's own unit tests.
+Based on the consumer contract the consumer can generate stubs to be used in its own unit tests.
 Spring has added the Spring Cloud Contracs libraries to implement Consumer Driven Testing, hinting at it's usefulness for Microservice architectures.
 Consumer Driven Testing can however, be implemented for any API.

 ## Task 0:
 Start all the applications using the main function in the different Application files in the 3 modules.
 Everything should start normally.
 You can start several instances of the numbers-service module.<br>